laryn/cer/README.txt

 If any of this stuff interests you, I wholeheartedly encourage you to submit patches or contribute in any way you can!

-- Full test coverage
+- Moar automated test coverage
-- Features integration
 - Performance enhancement
 - Documentation